verana-labs/verifiable-trust-vpr-spec/spec.md

 ApplicantBrowser <-- ValidatorVS: You are a legitimate candidate.
 I'll now finalize your `ISSUER` `Participant` entry.
 ValidatorAccount --> VPR #3fbdb6: set applicant_participant.op_state to VALIDATED\n(finalize the `ISSUER` `Participant` entry)
 VPR --> ValidatorAccount: Receive trust fees.
-ApplicantBrowser <-- ValidatorVS: notify `ISSUER` `Participant` entry validated for your corporation and DID.\nDID can now issue credentials of this schema.
+ApplicantBrowser <-- ValidatorVS: notify `ISSUER` `Participant` entry validated for your corporation and VID.\nDID can now issue credentials of this schema.
 ```

 The **total amount** paid by the applicant consists of: